top of page

 Board of Directors

-Jose Lopez, Vice Chair
+Jose Lopez, Chair

-Wilson A. Gualpa, Secretary
+Wilson A. Gualpa, Esq., Vice Chair

 John Morton, Treasurer

-Hare, Treasurer
+Michael Hare, Treasurer

 Ubel Velez, Esq., At-Large